tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 ### Search vs Lookup

-In the early game of some complex games, it may be worth it to precompute early games as they have high similarity over multiple games
+In the early game of some complex games, it may be worth it to pre-compute early games as they have high similarity over multiple games.
+This allows us to look up a previously chosen optimal action without researching every time.

 ### Move Ordering